 Click on Users and then the Import Users tab to be taken to the area where you can import users.
 We have three main methods for importing users: 1) Quick import, 2) CSV import, and 3) Active Directory Integration.
 We are also compatible with Single Sign-on (SSO).

 If you have the "Allow Users to Signup" feature enabled in your Account Settings and users sign-up for accounts at training.knowbe4.com/login, those users will be automatically added to your user list.
-This setting is "off" by default on accounts created after September 2016.
+This setting is "off" by default.

 Only import valid single-user email addresses.
 Do not import distribution lists or generic "catch-all" email addresses.

 In most cases, the only domain that will be active on your account is the initial domain your company signed up with.
 If your organization uses multiple domains in your email system (for example, firstname.lastname@example.org, email@example.com or firstname.lastname@example.org) we can add these additional domains as needed.
 Please contact support if you need us to allow additional domains.

 The first method to add users is using “Quick Import”.
 This will only allow you to import your users' email addresses.
 If you'd like to import additional information about your users, we recommend using CSV Import or Active Directory Integration (ADI).